 A Democrat is a Democrat.

-Liberal is a liberal.
+A liberal is a liberal.

-Now, a couple things on um on Mr. Buckley.
+Now, a couple things on Mr. Buckley.

-Uh uh I did not see this.
+I did not see this.

-I've got the audio sound bites.
+I've got the audio soundbites.

-Apparently it was Saturday on CBS.
+Apparently, it was Saturday on CBS.

-This happened on the CBS evening news, and of course, this is a typical drive-by media.
+And of course, this is a typical drive-by media.

-Uh we have the first of four soundbites, I think it's four that we have.
+I think it's four that we have.

-Let me double check just to make sure that I'm not missing one.
+Let me double-check just to make sure that I'm not missing one.

 Yep, first of four.